NRZ7/GPL-Admin/README.md

 # WARNING

+Project by: NRZ7

+Original Project from: Team Wasteland

 This is an ALPHA and UNSTABLE release.
 I'm not any experienced developer.
 Can contain errors and issues.
 The work is WIP and much functions are wrong.